simplystats/simplystats.github.io/_posts/2016-07-05-nssd-episode-18.md

 title: Not So Standard Deviations Episode 18 - Back on Planet Earth
 ---

 With Hilary fresh from Use R!
-2016, Roger and Hilary discuss some of the highlights from the conference.
+2016, Hilary and I discuss some of the highlights from the conference.
 Also, some followup about a previous Free Advertising and the NSSD drinking game.

 If you have questions you’d like us to answer, you can send them to